daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Under the guise of someone else, you seek to find answers the powerful do not want divulged.

+> [!NOTE]
-(Someone who Operates Undercover might have additional equipment that includes a disguise kit.)
+> Someone who Operates Undercover might have additional equipment that includes a disguise kit.

 * Tier 1: Investigate
 * Tier 2: Disguise